Highly Intelligent People- Who Are They?

 All your life, you have tried to find ways to adapt yourself, work out how you come across to others, and make other people feel more at ease with you.
 You are highly aware and care deeply, even most around you may assume otherwise.
 But just because you are not explicitly warm or forward does not mean you don’t care.
 The last thing you need from others is more misjudgment.

-Dear highly rational people, NT souls, please know that even the world misunderstands you sometimes, your unique qualities— your intelligence, kindness, and passion for the truth— remain untethered.
+Dear highly intelligent people, please know that even the world misunderstands you sometimes, your unique qualities— your intelligence, kindness, and passion for the truth— remain untethered.
 Your intellect, ability to think profoundly and debate persuasively are natural gifts.
 And so are your sensitivity and kindness.
 You deserve to be seen for who you are, be loved for what you offer and how you offer them.
 With some time and self-awareness, you can surround yourself with people who get you and love you and would not demand you to be anything but who you are.

 “I’ve never fooled anyone.
 I’ve let people fool themselves.
 They didn’t bother to find out who and what I was.
 Instead, they would invent a character for me.
 I wouldn’t argue with them. “― Marilyn Monroe